astropatel/twinkle/docs/source/model_data.rst

 NextGen
 *******************

-As I mentioned before, you should specify to the code to use the NextGen atmospheric grid models for spectral types A-K. I originally downloaded the spectra (.spec) files from the late Dr. France Allard's page.
+As I mentioned before, you should specify to the code to use the NextGen atmospheric grid models for spectral types A-K. I originally downloaded the spectra (.spec) files from the `late Dr. France Allard's page <http://hobbes.hs.uni-hamburg.de/InMemoriamFrance.html>`_.

-As of now, the most readily accessible models the code can use are of solar metalicity (Z=0), with relevant surface gravities of log(g) from 3.5 to 5.5 in increments of 0.5.
+The most readily accessible models the code can use are of solar metalicity (Z=0), with corresponding surface gravities of log(g) from 3.5 to 5.5 in increments of 0.5.

 The current processed files are in the NextGen folder with each file labeled in the format of `lteNextGen_[TEMP]_[GRAV]_[MET].txt`. ``TEMP`` is the stellar temperature, ``GRAV`` is the surface gravity, and ``MET`` is the metallicity.
 Each file is a two-column text file, where the first column is wavelength in Angstroms, and the second is flux in :math:`\mathrm{ergs}\  \mathrm{cm}^{-2}\ \mathrm{s}^{-1} \mathrm{Å}^{-1}`.